Here's How Much It Costs To Rent Reese Witherspoon's Beach House From 'Big Little Lies'

 House Beautiful recently reported that the actual house where Reese Witherspoon's character lives in the hit HBO drama is located at 30760 Broad Beach Road in Malibu and is currently owned and listed by Malibu Luxury Vacation Homes.
 According to Stacy Clunies-Ross who runs the Malibu-based real estate agency, the home's rep was approached before production of the show's first season began.
 Yep, the house has its own representation.
 "There are multiple location services in Los Angeles and Malibu, and they represent a lot of the houses in Malibu.
 Our house has been represented for a very long time," Clunies-Ross explains.
 "A location scout will go to a location company and say, 'This is what I want.
 I want something that looks like Carmel or looks like Monterey and is on the beach...'

-Travelers looking to enjoy the one part of Madeline Mackenzie's life that actually is as perfect as it looks from the outside can rent the Big Little Lies house through Malibu Luxury Vacation Homes for $3,000 to $5,000 a night.
-If that's too steep for you, the other famous beach house also available for rent by the real estate company for $1,000-$3,000 a night.
+Travelers looking to enjoy the one part of Madeline Mackenzie's life that actually is as perfect as it looks from the outside can rent the Big Little Lies house through Malibu Luxury Vacation Homes for $3,000 to $5,000 (£2,400 to £4,000) a night.
+If that's too steep for you, the other famous beach house also available for rent by the real estate company for $1,000-$3,000 (£800 to £2,400) a night.
 If that still isn't an option with your less-than-perfect bank account balance, you can at least take a virtual tour of 30760 Broad Beach Road ahead.